dotnet/docs/docs/standard/linq/performance-chained-queries.md

 # Performance of chained queries (LINQ to XML)

-One of the most important benefits of LINQ (and LINQ to XML) is that chained queries can perform as well as a single query that's larger and more complicated than the chained queries.
+One of the most important benefits of LINQ (and LINQ to XML) is that chained queries can perform as well as a single query that is larger and more complicated than the chained queries.

 A chained query is a query that uses another query as its source.
 For example, in the following simple code, `query2` has `query1` as its source: